phalcon-orphanage/docs/en/reference/models.rst

         echo $robotPart->getParts()->name, "\n";
     }

 Phalcon uses the magic method __call to retrieve data from a relationship.
-If the called method has a "get" prefix Phalcon_Model_ will return a findFirst()/find() result.
+If the called method has a "get" prefix :doc:`Phalcon_Model <../api/Phalcon_Model_Base>` will return a findFirst()/find() result.
 The following example compares retrieving related results with using the magic method and without:

 .. code-block:: php